 In functions such as food service, customer service and facilities, people are going to be around for a while yet doing valuable jobs that a simpler analysis of the future might dismiss.

 So, the questions that arise are:

 - What can technology do to help rather than replace these workers?

 - How can some of the ideas of new management styles be applied to these more structured roles?

 Tomorrow’s service workers need smart tools that prompt them with the information they need to get through the routine tasks they are working on as quickly as possible, to take and record action and escalate problems.

 This should be on the basis of context – who they are, where they are, what’s happening in the business, and what time it is.
 Businesses that rely on a pen and paper or spreadsheets are a million miles from doing this.
 Those that want to meet this challenge will need a new kind of tool that orders, presents and analyses work from multiple sources, including automated ‘co-workers.’

 This is our vision for Checkit’s Real-Time Operations Management, deploying business-driven checklists that support, guide and prompt workers so they can get on with serving customers or patients as well as possible.

-Technology-enabled services organisations can use platforms such as Checkit to evolve their management to a new level, mirroring, where appropriate, the emerging thinking within knowledge work.
+Technology-enabled services organisations can use software platforms such as Checkit to evolve their management to a new level of automation, mirroring, where appropriate, the emerging thinking within knowledge work.